Turn Your Kids’ Vacation into a Valuable Financial Lesson

-Vacation is an amazing time to teach your kids about money.
-The good, the bad and the ugly all comes out when you are spending time with your family.
-Maybe it’s the close quarters, maybe it’s because mom and dad see that they are spending WAY MORE than quarters, but whatever it is take a deep breath and then take this opportunity to help your kids understand money a little better.
+Vacation can teach your kids about money in so many ways.
+The good, the bad, and the ugly all come out when you are spending time with your family.
+Maybe it’s the close quarters, maybe it’s because mom and dad see that they are spending WAY MORE than quarters, but whatever it is, take a deep breath and then take this opportunity to help your kids understand money a little better.

 First, they research vacation options, which they will probably do on their phone.
-Then they is make sure it is applicable for the whole family.
+Then make sure it is applicable for the whole family.
 So, don’t do something mom or dad will hate.
-And the third thing is, they do the research on how much it costs.
+And the third thing is, have them research how much it costs.
 It is not like they are paying for it, but the hope is they will appreciate the experience a bit more when they actually know what they are spending.

-We did this with our oldest last year.
-He said, “Dad I did the research.
+One of our friends did this with their oldest last year.
+Their son said, “Dad I did the research.
 It costs $75.
 It’s going to be great.
 It’s this inflatable ball thing where we roll down a hill.”
-So we drive through this trailer park in the back woods of Missouri and we get to this barn where this guy has dug out a huge ditch all the way down this hill with a tractor.
-So we squeeze through this tiny hole to get into this inflatable ball (Beth and I did it together), we clamp each other in and the guy just literally kicks the ball down the hill.
-You could just hear my sons laughing hysterically.
-I was horrified.
-We got to the bottom, alive, but with our hearts racing a mile a minute.
-It was a great memory and our son got to own that.
+So they drove through this trailer park in the backwoods of Missouri and get to this barn where this guy has dug out a huge ditch all the way down this hill with a tractor.
+Mom and Dad both squeeze through this tiny hole to get into this inflatable ball, clamp on to each other and the guy just literally kicks the ball down the hill.
+They said you could just hear their son laughing hysterically.
+While the parents were horrified as they made it to the bottom alive but their hearts racing a mile a minute.
+It was a great memory for their family and their son got to own that.

 #2 Money Up Front For Extras